livMatS/RDM-Wiki-public/rdm/dtool/src/030_cli/005_quick_start.md

 pip install dtool
 ```

-For working with the *liv*MatS-wide repository, you will also need
+For working with the testing repository, you will also need

 ```bash
 pip install dtool-s3